Table of Contents

 #3 Variegated Wash

 A variegated wash is very similar to a gradient wash.
 However, instead of diluting your color into complete transparency, a variegated wash aims to blend two colors smoothly from one into the other.
-Before you begin, make sure you prepare your two colors by wetting them.
+Before you begin, make sure you prepare your two colors by evenly wetting them.
 Remember that the key to watercolor washes is working quickly, and nothing will hold you up like trying to activate a dry blob of paint.

 As you probably guessed, this technique works best with wide horizontal brush strokes.
 Load up your brush with your first color and begin at the bottom of the paper.
 Just like the gradient, you want to dilute your paint as you work up the page.
 By the time you reach the top of the page, you should have a clean brush.
 Then quickly clean off your brush in your dirty water jar, wet it in your clean jar, and load up with your second color.
 The paint on the paper should still be wet and workable.